cantart/arq-task-throttler/README.md

-# Project Name: ARQ Task Throttler
+# ARQ Task Throttler

 ## Project Overview

 This project demonstrates a simple API and worker service setup using Docker.
-The API receives requests and dispatches tasks to the worker service, which processes them asynchronously.
+The API receives requests and dispatches tasks to the worker service, which processes them asynchronously, including throttling dispatching feature.

 ## Prerequisites